mikewesthad/phaser-3-tilemap-blog-posts/posts/post-5/README.md

 3. [Dynamic tilemaps & Procedural Dungeons](https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-3-procedural-dungeon-3bc19b841cd)
 4. [Meet Matter.js](https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-4-meet-matter-js-abf4dfa65ca1)

-Before we dive in, all the source code and assets that go along with this post can be found in [this repository](https://github.com/mikewesthad/phaser-3-tilemap-blog-posts/tree/master/examples/post-5).
-These tutorials use the latest version of Phaser (v3.16.2) and Tiled (v1.2.2) as of 02/26/19.
-Some pairings of older versions of Phaser and Tiled don't get along well, so I recommend using these two version.
+Before we dive in, all the code that goes along with this post is in [this repository](https://github.com/mikewesthad/phaser-3-tilemap-blog-posts/tree/master/examples/post-1).
+These tutorials use the latest version of Phaser (v3.55.2) as of 08/13/21.

 ## Intended Audience